Frequently Asked Questions

 What does the Settlement provide?

 Monetary Relief.
 Defendants will pay a total of $7,000,000 into a cash fund (“Settlement Fund”).
-The Settlement Fund will be used to pay (i) Settlement Class Members’ cash benefits, (ii) awarded attorneys’ fees and expenses, (iii) the Named Plaintiff Enhancement Awards, and (iv) all settlement administration feed and costs, and notice costs.
+The Settlement Fund will be used to pay (i) Settlement Class Members’ cash benefits, (ii) awarded attorneys’ fees and expenses, (iii) the Named Plaintiff Enhancement Awards, and (iv) all settlement administration fees and costs, and notice costs.

 Each Settlement Class Member who files a valid claim shall receive a pro-rata share of the Net Settlement Fund.
 That pro-rata share shall be based on the Settlement Class Member’s proportional kWh usage during the Class Period of the aggregate kWh variable rate energy consumed by all Class Members during the Class Period.